jeaffbozos/MagicEden-NFT-Scripts/README.md

 [[Back to contents]](https://github.com/WilliamAmbrozic/MagicEden-NFT-Scripts#contents)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; MagicEden provides an evaluation of a users wallet by the floor value of each NFT.
 This evaluation is a lower bound on the true market value of the NFTs in a wallet because it ignores attribute rarity.
 The ```wallet_evaluation.py``` will instead look and add up the value of each NFT by it's highest attribute floor.
-Attributes with no floor are given a value of zero (this will likely change).
+Attributes with no floor are ignored.
 For now the script will only look one collection at a time in a users wallet.

 **Run With:**